 Defense of California Ecstasy Crimes

-Law Offices of Randy Collins assists individuals who are arrested or prosecuted for all California crimes involving Ecstasy, including:
+Law Offices of Randy Collins assists individuals who are arrested or prosecuted for all Orange County crimes involving Ecstasy, including:

 - Sale, importation, or transportation of Ecstasy.
 Section 11379 of California’s Health and Safety Code makes it a felony to sell, furnish, or administer Ecstasy to another person.
 That means that giving the drug to a friend in a club for free is the same crime as selling Ecstasy.
 A conviction carries a maximum prison sentence of four years.
 The same penalty applies to importing Ecstasy (bringing it into the state).
 Transporting Ecstasy for the purpose of furnishing it to someone else also carries the same penalty, although the maximum sentence increases to nine years if Ecstasy is transported across more than two counties.